1Thessalonians 4:13-14

 Let not your heart be troubled; believe in God, believe also in Me.
 In My Father's house are many dwelling places; if it were not so, I would have told you; for I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again, and receive you to Myself; that where I am, there you may be also.
 And you know the way where I am going."
 (John 14:1-4)

-2443) (hina) is a term of conclusion.
-Paul explains why he does not want them to be uninformed about the matter of a Christian who falls asleep.
+So that (2443) (hina) is a terms of purpose or result.
+Paul says the purpose of this section is that he does not want them to grieve because they are uninformed about the matter of a Christian who falls asleep.

 You may not grieve - The negative particle (me) with the present tense indicates that the goal of the truth in this section is to stop the grieving of the readers.
 They are not to go on grieving as the rest.
 Paul's goal is to cure their grief by removing their ignorance.